PrajwalSD/runSAS/README.md

 # Tips
 * To preview the job list use `./runSAS.sh --jobs`
 * To see the last run details use `./runSAS.sh --last`
-* To skip a job from the list during the run, add `--skip` in front of the job name in the list
+* To skip a job from the list during the run, add `--skip` in front of the job name in the job list
-* To reset runSAS script, use `./runSAS.sh --reset` (restore it to first time use state, will clear all temporary files etc.)
+* To reset runSAS script, use `./runSAS.sh --reset` (you can restore the script state to the initial state, user is presented with choices on what to delete)
 * To stop email alerts (temporarily, instead of disabling it) for a run, append `--noemail` to the launch e.g.: `./runSAS.sh --noemail`
 * To enable email alerts just for a batch append `--mail <email-address>`
 * To add messages/tags to a batch use `--message <your-message-goes-here>` e.g. `./runSAS.sh -u 2 --message "Second Incremental"`
 * To override the default server parameters by job, add `--server` option followed by the server parameters: `<jobname> --server <sas-server-name> <sasapp-dir> <batch-server-dir> <sas-sh> <logs-dir> <deployed-jobs-dir>`
-* runSAS stores temporary files under `.tmp/` folder in script root directory.
+* runSAS stores temporary "hidden" files under `.tmp/` folder in script root directory which contains useful batch run related info for debugging or for tracing the runs.
 * If runSAS run history is enabled (i.e. `ENABLE_RUNSAS_RUN_HISTORY=Y`) you can view the historical run stats files in the `.tmp/` folder.
 * Progress bar goes red when an error is detected in log, runSAS waits for SAS to complete the run until it shows the error on console, to change this behaviour set `ABORT_ON_ERROR=Y`
+* runSAS by default has a minimum debugging enabled (i.e. `RUNSAS_PRINT2DEBUG_LOGGING=Y`), detailed script log useful for debugging the script is stored in `.tmp/.runsas.debug` file.